jabedude/sshfs/README.md

 ## Status

-**Active Development** - This project is currently under active development.
+**Active Development/ready for experimental use** - This project is currently under active development.
 It can mount remote systems as read-only or read-write.
+Risk of data loss is low but user be warned.

 ## What is it?